theobio/p5-Bio-SeqWare-Uploads-CgHub-Fastq/README.md

 Loks for an upload record with the given $fromStatus status.
 If can't find any, just returns undef.
-If finds one, then changes its status to the given $toStatus and returns the upload.upload\_id of the specified record.
+If finds one, then changes its status to the given $toStatus and returns that upload record as a HR with the column names as keys.

 This does not set error as failure would likely be redundant.

-Croaks without parameters, if there are db errors reported, or if no uploadId can be retirived.
+Croaks without parameters, if there are db errors reported, or if no upload can be retirived.

-Sets '\_fastqUploadDir'

 ## \_getTemplateData